 You’ll get a breakdown of your Twitter followers in these 3 categories – fake, inactive and good.

 You can also check a competitor’s Twitter following for a better understanding of your performance.

 The free tool will allow you to scan up to 8 accounts.
-It will also give you a few stats on your following – like the language your Twitter followers speak, the number of people they follow and their activity in the past few days.
+It will also give you a few stats on your following – like the language your Twitter followers speak, the number of people they follow, and their activity in the past few days.

-But, I would suggest that you to at least perform a quick scan before removing a user.
+Before deleting everyone, I would suggest that you to at least perform a quick scan before removing a user.
 The reason is that the app doesn’t acknowledge the time that a user has been following you.
 So, a recent follower who hasn’t yet interacted with your posts will show as inactive.

 3. Find your fake Facebook fans with graph search – There isn’t an automated tool to simplify the process of finding fake accounts on Facebook.

 If you have under a few thousand fans, then the friends/fans icon at the top of your page is a good place to start.

 You can remove the doubtful profiles with a single click, using the ‘Remove’ button from the gear.

 If you’ve crossed 500 fans, it’s cumbersome to look at all profiles manually.
 An easier way to find your fake profiles is via graph search.